Skip to main content

 Why do we need to decarbonise transport?

-Domestic transport accounts for 31% of all greenhouse gas emissions in Scotland – the largest of any sector.
-Vehicles are becoming cleaner, emitting fewer carbon emission equivalents (CO2e) per mile than they were previously.
+Domestic transport accounts for 31% of all greenhouse gas emissions in Scotland, making it the largest emitting sector.
+Vehicles are becoming cleaner, with lower carbon dioxide equivalent (CO2e) emissions per mile than in the past.

-Compared to other sources of pollution, transport pollution is particularly harmful because it pollutes the air with nitrogen dioxide (NO2) and particulate matter (particularly PM10 and 2.5).
-Air pollution in the UK is linked to 40,000 deaths a year (Royal College of Physicians, 2016).
+Compared with other sources of pollution, transport emissions are particularly harmful because they release nitrogen dioxide (NO₂) and particulate matter (especially PM10 and PM2.5) into the air.
+Air pollution in the UK is linked to around 40,000 deaths each year (Royal College of Physicians, 2016).

 Why do you need to decarbonise your fleet?

-Every public, private or third sector organisation has a part to play in reducing the transport sector’s emissions.
-This can be done by avoiding larger than necessary vehicles and switching to electric vehicles.
+Every public, private and third sector organisation has a part to play in reducing transport emissions.
+This can be achieved by avoiding larger vehicles than necessary and switching to electric vehicles.

 If you are a public sector organisation, you will need to develop plans to replace all your internal combustion engine (ICE) cars with zero emission vehicles (ZEVs) by the target date of 2025.
-Public sector organisations might be able to access discounts to substantially reduce ZEV costs.
+Public sector organisations may be able to access discounts that substantially reduce the cost of ZEVs.

 This guide can be used to support your organisation’s transition to a low carbon fleet.
-It includes sector wide recommendations from research and provides case studies as examples of implementation.
+It includes sector-wide recommendations based on research and provides case studies that demonstrate implementation in practice.

 Get started below